futureag/mvp/README.md

     - for localization (time, timezone)
     - wifi is established and connected
     - I2C has been enabled
+    - VNC is enabled for easy remote access
+    - Screen resolution is set to Mode 16 for proper VNC viewing

 2. 32G SD card to hold data
 3. Sensors and relay are wired to the Pi.
-If you try to run the code without sensors, some of it will error out (I/O Error, I noticed in the getTempC() function).
-This will ripple up to error out the cron job for logSensorData.py.
+If you try to run the code without sensors, some of it will error out (I/O Error, I noticed in the get_tempC() function).
+This will ripple up to error out the cron job for LogSensor.py.
 >
 ### Software Build